Megabyte (MB) and megabit (Mb) don't mean the same thing. One is a million bytes, which are each eight bits, and the other is just a million bits.

-The minute difference between the two abbreviations can make it pretty easy to overlook typos.
-Technically, MB and Mb are both are correct.
-It’s like one of those unfortunate situations where you mistype a word but the mistyped word is still a word.
-Much harder to catch, I think.
+The subtle difference between the two abbreviations can make it pretty easy to overlook typos.
+Technically, MB and Mb are both correct.
+Kind of like mistyping a word but having the mistyped word also be a word.
+Sneaks right through spell check it does.

 Think bits when thinking network speed

-Bits, on the other hand, are typically used to indicate network speed.
+Bits, on the other hand, are useful when we're talking network speed.
 Gigabit ethernet, for example, is rated at one gigabit (not gigabyte, that would be awesome) per second.
 So don’t expect that gigabit connection to transfer a gigabyte worth of data per second.
-A gigabit connection can handle 125 MB/s (1,000 / 8).
+A gigabit connection can handle 125 MB/s (1,000 Mb / 8).
 Or can it?
-Well, no, it probably can’t.
-Because of various limiting factors, it probably isn’t reasonable to expect to see 125 MB/s when transferring files from one drive, over a network, to another drive.
+Well, actually no, not really.
+Because of various limiting factors, it isn’t really reasonable to expect 125 MB/s of actual data transfer out of gigabit ethernet.
 Still, that’s better than the 12.5 MB/s (100 Mb / 8) that good 'ol 100BASE-T can muster.

 Alternative abbreviations for megabit and megabyte

 Is there a better way?
-I suppose you could just write out megabit and megabyte.
-That’d do a pretty good job of avoiding all the confusion.
-However, if you must use an abbreviated form, I rather like Mbit and Mbyte.
+I dunno.
+We could just write out megabit and megabyte.
+Also, there's Mbit and Mbyte.